 - Hurst Rescue Equipment Certificate of Competency to Inspect.

 - HOLMATRO Rescue Equipment Certificate of Competency to Inspect.

 - NFPA 1071 Emergency Vehicle

 LICENSE & CERTIFICATIONS:

-- Valid U.S. Driver’s License and be able to operate a vehicle with a manual transmission
+- Valid Driver’s License and be able to operate a vehicle with a manual transmission.

-- Must be able to meet all current USCENTCOM Deployment Policy Requirements, including vaccination for COVID-19 as outlined in Paragraph 1.A. of the USCENTCOM JAN 22 MOD SIXTEEN TO USCENTCOM INDIVIDUAL AND INDIVIDUAL-UNIT DEPLOYMENT POLICY
+- Must be able to meet all current USCENTCOM Deployment Policy Requirements, as outlined in the USCENTCOM APR 23 MOD SEVENTEEN TO USCENTCOM INDIVIDUAL AND INDIVIDUAL-UNIT DEPLOYMENT POLICY

 - Must be able to work in extreme environmental conditions including dust and high temperatures.

 - Must be able to endure long hours, exposure to weather and hazardous conditions.

 SECURITY CLEARANCE: Must have and maintain an Active DOD Secret Clearance